openvm-org/openvm/stark-middleware/src/interaction/README.md

 $(f_1(\mathbf T),\dotsc,f_{len}(\mathbf T))$ to the $i$-th bus with multiplicity $m(\mathbf T)$, where $\mathbf T$ refers to the trace (including preprocessed columns) as polynomials (as well as rotations).

+### Outcome

+If all row values for `count` for sends are small enough that the sum of all `count` values across all `sends` is strictly smaller than the field characteristic (so no overflows are possible), this enforces that:

+> for each bus, each unique row of a `VirtualPairCol` occurs with the same total `count` in sends and receives across all chips.

+One important consequence is that:

+> for each bus, each row of a `VirtualPairCol` with non-zero `count` from a send coincides with some row of a `VirtualPairCol` of a receive (possibly in another chip).

+In other words, it enforces a cross-chip lookup of the rows of the send tables with non-zero `count` into the concatenation of the receive tables.

+### Backend implementation via logUp

 The backend implementation of the prover will constrain the computation of a cumulative sum _for just this AIR_
 $$\sum_r \left(\sum_\sigma sign(\sigma) \frac {m_\sigma[r]}{\alpha^{i_\sigma} + \sum_j \beta^j \cdot f_{\sigma,j}(\mathbf T[r])} \right)$$